acidlemon/mirage-ecs/README.md

 mirage-ecs is designed to work as an ECS service deployed under an Application Load Balancer (ALB).

+An example of terraform configuration for deploying mirage-ecs is [terraform/](terraform/).

 An example of task definition of mirage-ecs is [ecs-task-def.json](ecs-task-def.json).

 Requirements: